Last Updated on 26th May 2022 by Sophie Nadeau

 Close to two years ago, I sat down and wrote ‘Can travel ever help heal a broken heart?‘ Twenty-four months later and, while I’m still blogging, I’m almost entirely sure that travel can, indeed, mend a broken heart, albeit not in the way you might imagine.
 Here’s how and why you should turn to travel after a breakup (as well as some ideas on where you should venture to!)

-Thanks to this blog (which is also my full-time job), I was lucky enough to pack up my things and quite literally move to another country.
+Thanks to this blog (which is also my full-time job), I was lucky enough to pack up my things and quite literally move to another country (I moved to Paris).
 With this being said, this is obviously not feasible for most people (never mind the fact that I had quite literally been saving for my move for the two years prior).

 As such, even just a short escape (such as a day trip or weekend break to a nearby city or town) can be just as healing in of itself.
 After all as ‘they’ often say “it’s the journey and not the destination that counts”.
 Well, if you’ve just gone through a breakup, then I feel you!